 Crowded theaters can be the exact opposite of sensory friendly; however, AMC offers a unique movie-watching experience for families and adults with sensory sensitivities.
-On the second and fourth Saturday of the month, local theaters offer family-friendly screenings with the lights turned up and the sound turned down.
-On Tuesday evenings, theaters show movies for mature audiences with the same accommodations.
+On the second and fourth Saturdays of the month, local theaters offer family-friendly screenings with the lights turned up and the sound turned down.
+On Wednesday evenings, theaters show movies for mature audiences with the same accommodations.

 Several times a year, iFLY hosts an All Abilities Night offering accommodations for all abilities and discounted pricing. iFLY partners with local adaptive, inclusion and special needs organizations.
 Space is limited.

 We Rock the Spectrum Kid’s Gym was founded to provide a place for children of all ability levels to play and grow together using uniquely designed sensory equipment that is specifically designed to aid children with sensory processing disorders.
 Children are welcome to come in and enjoy the same activities that are offered during the private sessions and private parties.
 This includes full use of the gym with all equipment, and an arts & crafts section that has: beading, painting, lanyards and much more.